nixworks/public/news/2011/01/2/index.md

 ##### Canada Border Services Agency
 ### [The Canada Border Services Agency confirms the deportation of a Toronto student to Mexico, who immigrated with his sister, who cited homophobia as the reason for claiming refugee status.
 Reports state he boarded the plane unwillingly. ](/news/2011/01/2/the-canada-border-services-agency-confirms-the-deportation-of-a-toronto-student-to-mexico-who-immigrated-with-his-sister-who-cited-homopho.md)
-_Context: Mexico, deportation, Canada Border Services Agency, homophobia, Toronto student_
+_Context: Mexico, Toronto student, Canada Border Services Agency, deportation, homophobia_

 ##### Israel
 ### [Israel extends a six-month ban on the immigration of Palestinian Arabs married to Israelis. ](/news/2011/01/2/israel-extends-a-six-month-ban-on-the-immigration-of-palestinian-arabs-married-to-israelis.md)